DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 ![Screenshot showing a page where criminal records checks have been successful](criminal-records-check-done.png)

 This would require tight integration with the [Disclosure and Barring Service (DBS)](https://www.gov.uk/government/organisations/disclosure-and-barring-service).
-Currently they don’t have an online service for enhanced checks, only basic ones, but this may change in future.
+Currently they do not have an online service for enhanced checks, only basic ones, but this may change in future.

 ## Scholarships

-Candidates who are offered a place on a course for physics, maths, chemistry, computing or modern languages are offered the ability for apply for a scholarship.
+Candidates who are offered a place on a course for physics, maths, chemistry, computing or modern languages are offered the ability to apply for a scholarship.
 These are administered by professional bodies such as the Institute of Physics, and offer slightly more money than the standard bursary, as well as other benefits.

 However applying for these currently involves filling out entirely separate application forms (asking for much of the same information as already entered on Apply), and also candidates have to know that this is available to them.